-Cemeteries means enterprises that include the in-ground and aboveground interment of human remains.
+Cemeteries means religious or commercial enterprises that include the inground and aboveground interment of human remains.

 Coach house means a second residential unit located above a private garage in either the main building or an accessory building on the same lot.